-Examples of paragraph Paragraphs in 12 point with 10 point spacing between paragraphs spacing There are currently around 300,000 Australians who are blind or have low vision.
+Examples of paragraph spacing

+Paragraphs in 18 point with 14 point spacing between paragraphs

+There are currently around 300,000 Australians who are blind or have low vision.
 In addition, there are many others who are unable to read standard print with ease due to a physical disability or a learning disability.

 One of the barriers to participation in the community is a lack of access to information, and for these Australians it is critical to ensure the best possible access to a wide range of information in alternative formats.

+Example continued on following page.

-Paragraphs in 12 point with 10 point spacing between paragraphs plus indent There are currently around 300,000 Australians who are blind or have low vision.
+Paragraphs in 18 point with 14 point spacing between paragraphs plus indent

+There are currently around 300,000 Australians who are blind or have low vision.
 In addition, there are many others who are unable to read standard print with ease due to a physical disability or a learning disability.

 One of the barriers to participation in the community is a lack of access to information, and for these Australians it is critical to ensure the best possible access to a wide range of information in alternative formats.